chaecha3/AI-content-moderation/README.md

 ---

+## 🛡️ Disclaimer

+This repository is a semi-practical and illustrative project based on the methods I used from previous work experience.
+None of the confidential information or data will be shown here.
+Everything is reconstructed or simulated.
+This reflects my personal understanding and work process only.

 ## 🙋 About Me

 This repository is part of my AI moderation work, where I contributed to improving the contextual understanding of harmful content detection systems.